 Protect Your Professional License by Seeking Legal Assistance Today

 Receiving notification of a complaint against your professional license can be disruptive and unsettling.
 No matter the circumstances, you may need to take certain actions to put yourself in the best position possible to defend yourself from the allegations against you.
 Disciplinary cases can result in a permanent mark on your records that negatively affect your career and future.
 As a result, you should not hesitate to get the legal assistance you need in this situation.
-Contact a Texas license defense attorney immediately when you receive notice of a complaint against your license.
+Contact a Texas license defense lawyer immediately when you receive notice of a complaint against your license.

 Call or text (512) 476-5757 or complete a Case Evaluation form